perfsonar/docs/FAQ.rst

 *Q: My host was impacted by Linux security issue (Shellshock/Heartbleed/etc.).
 What should I do?*

-A: Please check the vulnerability archive for the specific attack you interested in, information on mitigation for perfSONAR nodes will be posted there, or in the mailing list archives.
+A: Please check the `vulnerability archive <https://access.redhat.com/security/vulnerabilities>`_ for updates, and upgrade your system as soon as the update is available.

 *Q: A CVE announcement was made for the current perfSONAR Toolkit Kernel, what do I do?*

 A: The perfSONAR development effort subscribes to all major outlets that will announce kernel CVEs.
-In the event that a CVE is announce that directly effects operation of the perfSONAR Toolkit, the following steps will take place:
+In the event that a CVE is announced that directly effects operation of the perfSONAR Toolkit, the following steps will take place:

-- Announcements regarding the CVE will be posted to the perfsonar-user and perfsonar-announce mailing lists, more information on the mailing lists can be found here: https://lists.internet2.edu/sympa/info/perfsonar-user and https://lists.internet2.edu/sympa/info/perfsonar-announce
+- Announcements regarding the CVE will be posted to the perfsonar-user and perfsonar-announce mailing lists
 - A timeline will be relayed regarding availability of new kernels.
-- The CentOS project will make the patched kernel available first, and it will be available through the yum repositories on the toolkit before the perfSONAR project is able to apply the web100 patches.
-- It is strongly suggested that perfSONAR Toolkit users utilizing the NetInstall option upgrade immediately.

-Run the following command: sudo yum update
+- It is strongly suggested that perfSONAR Toolkit hosts be upgraded immediately.
+(Run the command: sudo yum update)

 *Q: How to get rid of "There isn't a perfSONAR sudo user defined" message?*

-**TODO: Changes this to /etc/profile.d, check if its config(noreplace)**

 A: Either add a non-root user to the pssudo group or remove the line /etc/perfsonar/toolkit/scripts/add_pssudo_user —auto from /root/.bashrc.
 Note that future updates could revert the /root/.bashrc file.

+**TODO: Change this to /etc/profile.d**

 *Q: I am seeing a "Can't locate object method 'ssl_opts' via package 'LWP::UserAgent'" error when trying to use a Central Measurement Archive.
 What should I do?*